Skip to main content

 Save the access_token.
 All subsequent calls:

 Scopes are space-separated.
 Request only what you need.
 Full list in Authentication.
+Always send Accept: application/json so error responses stay JSON (not an HTML login page).

 Step 2: Enable a card issuer